mikeclayton/FancyMouse/readme.md

 Here's an animation showing the old slow way of swiping the mouse multiple times.

-Imageine you're happily working on a spreadsheet on your ultra-wise external monitor you get a notification of a new email arriving on your laptop-s screen.
+Imageine you're happily working on a spreadsheet on your ultra-wise external monitor you get a notification of a new email arriving on your laptop's screen.
 They're opposite ends of the desktop and several thousand pixels away so you start swiping the mouse repeatedly...

 ![Swiping a mouse multiple times to move across a large monitor setup](wiki/images/swipe.gif)